 Because you reached adulthood in the early 21st century, you may benefit from knowing the best careers for millennials based on growth potential, pay scale, and other factors.
 While it’s no easy task to navigate the job market, some career paths will provide you with more opportunities than others.

-We’ve rounded up research from the Bureau of Labor Statistics, Young Invincibles and others to help you choose the best careers for millennials, whether you’re looking for the occupations with the highest forecasted new jobs, top jobs for those with an associate’s degree, or the highest-paying occupations for the Generation Y demographic.
+We’ve rounded up research from some of the leading surveys and databases to help you choose a rewarding career, whether you’re looking for the occupations with the highest-forecasted new jobs, top jobs for those with an associate degree, or the highest-paying careers for the Generation Y demographic.

 - Fastest-Growing Careers for Millennials

 - Highest-Paying Occupations for Millennials